 It is important that people with schizophrenia work with their doctors and family members to adhere to their treatment plan.
 Adherence to treatment refers to the degree to which patients follow the treatment plans recommended by their doctors.
 Good adherence involves taking prescribed medication at the correct dose and frequency each day, keeping all appointments, and carefully following other treatment procedures.
 Treatment adherence is often difficult for people with schizophrenia, but it can be made easier with the help of several strategies and lead to improved quality of life.

-There are a variety of reasons why people with schizophrenia may not adhere to treatment.
+There are a variety of reasons that people with schizophrenia may not adhere to treatment.
 Patients may not believe they are ill and may deny the need for medication, or they may have such disorganized thinking that they cannot remember to take their daily doses.
 Family members or friends may not understand schizophrenia and may inappropriately advise the person with schizophrenia to stop treatment when he or she is feeling better.

 Physicians, who play an important role in helping their patients adhere to treatment, may neglect to ask patients how often they are taking their medications, or may be unwilling to accommodate a patient's request to change dosages or try a new treatment.
 Some patients report that side effects of the medications seem worse than the illness itself.
 Further, substance abuse can interfere with the effectiveness of treatment, leading patients to discontinue medications.

 When a complicated treatment plan is added to any of these factors, good adherence may become even more challenging.